Yokohama Corporation of North America/ Yokohama Tire Corporation

 Community Involvement and Development

-Community safety is paramount with YCNA and YTC.
+Finally, community safety is paramount with YCNA and YTC.
 That’s why YTC Yokohama supports the U.S. Tire Manufacturers Association’s annual Tire Safety Week through the production of videos which help inform consumers as to various safety and maintenance measures that they should take.